Denoising the Deep Sky: Physics-Based CCD Noise Formation for Astronomical Imaging: Experiment

 \subsubsection{Implementaton Details}

 Following previous studies \cite{chen2018learning,wei2021physics,li2025noise}, we construct a neural denoising pipeline using a standard U-Net architecture \cite{ronneberger2015u}.
 We use high-SNR stacking-mean images as clean baselines and synthesize noisy observations to form paired training data.
-We sample 100 calibration frames from the training set of each band to build our physcis-based noise model.
-We train the U-Net with 140 epochs using Raw-L1 loss \cite{mildenhall2022nerf} and Adam optimizer with batch size 8 on a single H200 GPU.
-The learning rate is set to $1\times10^{-4}$.
+We sample 100 calibration frames from the training set to build our physcis-based noise model.
+We train the U-Net with 140 epochs using Raw-L1 loss and Adam optimizer with batch size 8 on a single H200 GPU.
+The learning rate is $1\times10^{-4}$.
+Detailed information is given in Appendix D.